-A student enrolled in a Ph.D. degree program must maintain full-time status by enrollment.
+A student enrolled in a Ph.D. degree program must maintain full-time status either by enrollment or full-time certification until completion of the degree.

-7.3 Part-time Students
+6.3 Part-time Students

 All part-time students who are candidates for degrees must register each regular semester for up to 11 credits until all departmental course requirements are completed.
 Continuing students (see below) may register for less than one 2-credit course.